-NAME: CASE#: APPLICATION & REVIEW FEES FEE PER UNIT QUANTITY TOTAL Subdivision 175 per lot Lot Line Adjustment 200 plus per first two lots 100 per each additional lot Lot Morgor per ROA 671.39 25 \$25 per let plue \$25 Administrative Fee 200 Conversion of Existing Development 300 plus per project 50 per dwelling unit New Condominium Declaration 300 plus per project ADMINISTRATION FEES FEE PER UNIT - QUANTITY TOTAL 100 per dwelling unit Certified Notices of Hearing 10 per address Certified Notice of Decision 10 per applicant Recording Fee for Plans 50 per sheet Recording Fee for Plans (for each additional attempt) 25 persheet Recording Fee for Documents 25 per document (includes Town easements, etc) 120 mm1mum per notice, subject to adjustment based ENGINEERING AND LEGAL ESCROW FEES FEE upon actual cost via legal escrow account PER UNIT TOTAL CHECK IIITOTAL: per project (Engineering estimate will determine Lot Line Adjustment 100 4 remaining fee.
-Application will not be accepted as -Lot Line Adjustment 100 per project (Engineering estimate will determine = Min on Order divinion 200 remaining fee.
-Application will not be accepted as Minor Subdivision 300 complete without entire fee.) per project (Engineering estimate will determine Major Subdivision 500 remaining fee.
-Application will not be accepted as complete without entire fee.) т CHECK 112 TOTAL:
+NAME: CASE#: APPLICATION & REVIEW FEES FEE PER UNIT QUANTITY TOTAL Subdivision 175 per lot Lot Line Adjustment 200 plus per first two lots 100 per each additional lot est Merger per ROA 674.39 \$25 per let plue \$25 Administrative Fee Conversion of Existing Development 300 per project plus 50 per dwelling unit New Condominium Declaration 300 plus per project ADMINISTRATION FEES FEE PERUNIT - QUANTITY TOTAL 100 per dwelling unit Certified Notices of Hearing 10 per address Certified Notice of Decision 10 per applicant - Recording Feefor Plans 50 per sheet Recording Fee for Plans (for each additional attempt) 25 per sheet Recording Fee for Documents 25 per document (includes Town easements, etc) ENGINEERING AND DEGAL ESCROW 120 mm1mum per notice, subject to adjustment based upon actual cost via legal escrow account FEES FEE PER UNIT CHECK IIITOTAL: per project (Engineering estimate will determine Lot Line Adjustment 100 remaining fee.
+Application will not be accepted as 1003 per project (Engineering estimate will determine = Minor Subdivision 300 - remaining fee.
+Application will not be accepted as • complete without entire fee.) per project ("Engineering estimate will determine remaining fee.
+Application will not be accepted as Major Subdivision 500 • complete without entire fee.)
+CHECK 112 TOTAL:

-^{1.} Two separate checks must be paid to the Town.
+1. Two separate checks must be paid to the Town.
 One is for application and administration fees, one is for escrow fees.

-^{2.} All fees, except state LCHIP fees, must be paid by the applicant at the time of filing the application with the designated agent of the Board.
+All fees, except state LCHIP fees, must be paid by the applicant at the time of filing the application with the designated agent of the Board.
 Failure to pay all these expenses and fees as specified will be valid grounds for refusal to accept the application as complete or for disapproval of the application.
 State LCHIP fees shall be included with the submission of the final plans and Mylars.
 LCHIP checks shall be made out to Merrimack County Registry of Deeds.

-^{3.} In the review of applications, the Planning Board may contract with consultants to review all or portions of any application.
+In the review of applications, the Planning Board may contract with consultants to review all or portions of any application.
 This review shall be at the applicant's expense.
 The Planning Board, at its discretion, may request an applicant to prepare special studies at the applicant's expense, or contract with a consultant to perform these studies at the applicant's expense.

 4. Regular escrow fees shall be placed in an account which will be used to pay for engineering and legal review and notification.fees, if required.
 If at any time the account needs to be replenished, the applicant will do so by the date of the next public hearing or the application may be denied because of a negative balance.
-Any funds remaining in the account, including interest, will be returned to the applicant within 90 days of Planning Board denial or plan registration to ensure that all ou.t t oding_c.onsultant_invo(ces have been Qilid.
-Approved_6/22/10-1:\text{Town PlannenPianning} Boari1\Regulations\O_Subdivision Regs-Word Files\Revised sb Fees_2014_2.xls
+Any funds remaining in the account, including interest, will be returned to the applicant within 90 days of Planning Board denial or plan registration to ensure that all ou.t t oding_c.onsultant invo(ces have been Qilid.
+Approved 6/22/10-1:\Town PlannenPlanning Boari1\Regulations\O_Subdivision Regs- Word Files\Revised sb Fees 2014 2.xls